Azure/azure-iot-sdk-csharp/doc/faq.md

 UWP (Universal Windows Platform) is an evolution of Windows app model introduced in Windows 8.
 UWP provides a common app platform available on every device that runs Windows 10, including its IoT flavor, the IoT Core.
 (See https://msdn.microsoft.com/en-us/library/dn894631.aspx).
 UWP is the official application model supported on IoT Core.

-A new binary, Microsoft.Azure.Devices.Client.UWP.dll is built to support the UWP.
+A separate version of the Microsoft.Azure.Devices.Client.dll is built to support the UWP.
 This is .NET library and not a WinRT library.
 This means that it cannot be used to target non-.NET languages such as C++/CX and JavaScript.

 <a name="project"/>
 ### Project file and assembly

 A new project file, Microsoft.Azure.Devices.Client.UWP.csproj has been created.
 The project has been added to the main solution.
-The project produces an AppX package with metadata in Microsoft.Azure.Devices.Client.UWP.dll.
+The project produces an AppX package with metadata in Microsoft.Azure.Devices.Client.dll.

 The existing .NET library, Microsoft.Azure.Devices.Client.dll, has remained unchanged (modulo a small number of breaking changes as described below).